Posted: Fri 16th Jun 2023

 During growth, it can become harder to hold on to everything that made your business unique in the first place.

 "You are you.
 You don't want to be a carbon copy of someone else.
 People are buying into you, your purpose and your why.
-That's what builds a brand," she said.
+That's what builds a brand."

 "It's okay to let your guard down and not be polished.
 We're so overexposed to the polished look, but a lot of it all looks the same.
 Engage people in the growing journey and let them feel included.
 People love an underdog story.